 The Value of EPS Cultures

-A December 2001 Conversation from a Prostatitis Forum:"Derek" wrote -
+A December 2001 Conversation from a Chronic Prostatitis / CPPS Discussion Board:"Derek" wrote -

 My point was that "bacterial prostatitis" is a class of the disease, and it does occur, so eliminating it from discussion would not be justified.
 Maybe someone could correct me, but the latest numbers have it at up to 10%.